rwenzel3493/ENES-246/-4LotsOfGates/README.md

 You are student at a university. *Why would professors demand in the first course on digital circuit design that you learn  [Karnaugh Maps,](https://en.wikipedia.org/wiki/Karnaugh_map)  [Quine McCluskey Algorithm](https://en.wikipedia.org/wiki/Quine%E2%80%93McCluskey_algorithm), and  [Petrick Cover](https://en.wikipedia.org/wiki/Petrick%27s_method), which seems unrelated to the labs, doesn't predict Vivado behavior and is at best buried in the Vivado software?*

+These classes explain the fundamentals of solving problems in a way students can understand easier.
+Newer methods such as  FPGA built on these ideas and created a different path to get the same results.
+This can be an "easier" reference to understand Vivado's internal processes.

 ​

 Suppose you are engineer designing the Vivado software.
 You get the question from a customer, a fellow engineer using your companies product and paying your salary: "Why doesn't Vivado see one circuit?"
 Read this [forum post](https://forums.xilinx.com/t5/Synthesis/Question-about-LUT-usage-in-a-very-very-simple-combinatorial/td-p/221143).  *What is your answer to this question?*

+The software is designed to create the fastest solution to the problem as fast as possible.
+Because the software doesn't need to combine the circuits due to space, and a combined circuit wouldn't be faster, Vivado chooses not to combine it.

 ​